HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/index.md

 - **[How to warm up your Portal site](./WarmUpPortalSite.md)**
 Learn how to improve DX performance by warming up your site at startup.
 - **[How to analyze JCR and XPath query performance](./AnalyzingJCRQueryPerformanceXPath.md)**
-Learn how to analyze JCR and XPath query performance.
+Learn how to enable query tracing, locate SQL execution metrics in trace logs, and debug valid XPath queries that return unexpected results.